 Part Four - Belated Enlightenment Trumps Continued Ignorance

 During the late eighties, the leak of the Fox photographs shed new light on the handling of the back wounds by the Bethesda prosectors and the two subsequent medical panels.
 A high resolution reproduction of Fox 5 shows a transverse abrasion with relative dimensions of 7 to 10 and a longitudinal feature with relative dimensions of 4 to 7.
 This bulb-shaped feature appears approximately four centimeters below and to the left of the abrasion.
-The dimensions of this feature are consistent with an buttressed exit by a MC bullet at a yaw angle of about ten degrees.
+The dimensions of this feature are consistent with a buttressed exit at a moderate yaw angle by a bullet of lesser caliber than a MC bullet.

 |Figure 4 - Fox Photograph 5|